SinomeM/CNValidatron_fl/README.md

 ## Citation

-If you use this sofware plese cite the following publications:
+If you use this software please cite the following publications:

 - Regarding CNV data handling and generation: https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.621